-ic

 despotic (adjective), more despotic, most despotic

-Autocratic; tyrannical; descriptive of a person who controls others with absolute power: A despotic person has the power to make decisions that others must accept and obey or they could lose their positions, or privileges, or benefits, or be thrown out of an organization.
+Autocratic; tyrannical; descriptive of a person who controls others with absolute power: A despotic individual has the power to make decisions that others must accept and obey or they could lose their positions, privileges, benefits, or even be thrown out of an organization.

 Having absolute power and control.